britzl/defcon/README.md

 You can extend the console with commands of your own.

 #### Commands from module functions
-You can add whole modules and have all functions mapped as commands:
+You can register whole modules and have all functions mapped as commands:

 	local foobar_module = require("foobar_module")
 	local console = require("defcon.console")
-	console.add_module(foobar_module)
+	console.register_module(foobar_module)

 #### Custom commands
 You can also add custom commands: